hoopsplaybook.ca

 • Learn the Gap Theory - try to create mismatches, make two guard one, and win closeouts (shoot while the defender is still closing out, or drive if the closeout is too aggressive).

-Create an advantage, then convert an advantage,
+Create an advantage, then convert an advantage before the defence recovers back to neutral,

 • take care of the ball (limit turnovers)